j-sieben/UTL_FTP/README.md

 ## What it is
 Based on the work of Tim Hall at [Oracle Base](https://oracle-base.com/articles/misc/ftp-from-plsql) I started to build my own implementation of a FTP client for in database use.
 The work of Tim was extremely useful as it showed me how talking to a FTP server can be done.
 But it turned out that I needed a different interface and some additional functionality over what Tim has implemented.
 I therefore decided to extend Tim's code but soon it turned out that I had to completely redesign it in order to achieve my requirements.
 These are:

-- Ability to directly send a blob or clob from within the database to a FTP server and receive a FTP file into a BLOB or CLOB directly
+- Ability to directly send a `BLOB` or `CLOB` from within the database to a FTP server and receive a FTP file into a `BLOB` or `CLOB` directly
-- Being able to work within a session without having to re-connect each time
+- Being able to work within a session context without having to re-connect each time
 - Ability to read a FTP directory directly from within SQL and use this within a cursor in PL/SQL
 - Searching through directory structures with SQL
 - Full instrumentation, including exception handling